Coupled cluster theory: Towards an algebraic geometry formulation: Three Electrons in Six Spin-Orbitals

-The rapid increase in size of the considered polynomial system is well demonstrated by the fact that for the next bigger system, i.e., three electrons in six spin orbitals, the system already supersedes the abilities of state-of-the-art algebraic geometry software.
-In order to numerically investigate the problem further, we perform a root search using Newton's method.
-This procedure closely resembles the practical use of coupled-cluster theory, where the cluster amplitudes corresponding to the ground state solution are approximated using a quasi Newton method.
-An important unanswered question that arises in this regard is the convergence behaviour depending on the initial guess.
-In practical quantum chemical simulations it is common to use an initial guess that stems from second order M\o{}ller–Plesset perturbation theory (MP2)~\cite{helgaker2014molecular}.
+The rapid increase in the size of the considered polynomial system is well demonstrated by the fact that for the next bigger system, i.e., three electrons in six spin-orbitals, the system already supersedes the abilities of state-of-the-art algebraic geometry software when used in an out-of-the-box fashion.
+In order to numerically investigate the problem further, we perform a root search using Newton's method for the energetically lowest state (i.e. the ground state).
+This procedure closely resembles the practical use of CC theory, where the cluster amplitudes corresponding to the ground state solution are approximated using a quasi-Newton method.
+An important unanswered question that arises in this regard is the convergence behavior depending on the initial guess.
+In practical quantum chemical simulations, it is common to use an initial guess that stems from second-order M\o{}ller–Plesset perturbation theory (MP2)~\cite{helgaker2014molecular}.

-In order to understand the behavior of Newton's methods for chemical like systems and the root structure around a given eigenstate of a Hamiltonian, we choose from a sequence of randomly generated, symmetric Hamiltonians fulfilling $\langle \Phi_0, H\Phi_{123}^{456}\rangle =0$ an instance, such that for one of the eigenvectors $v$ we have $\langle \Phi_0, v \rangle \approx 1$ and the contribution of the triple coupled cluster amplitude $t_{123}^{456}\ll 1$.
-Notice, that for the three electrons in six spin orbitals case CCSDT is exact and there is exactly one triple coupled cluster amplitude $t_{123}^{456}$, i.e. there is an bijective map between the FCI and CCSDT description.
-We want to recover the coupled cluster amplitudes of this eigenvector $v$.
+In order to understand the behavior of Newton's methods and the root structure around the lowest lying eigenstate, we choose from a sequence of randomly generated, symmetric Hamiltonians fulfilling $\langle \Phi_0, H\Phi_{123}^{456}\rangle =0$ an instance, such that for one of the eigenvectors $v$ we have $\langle \Phi_0, v \rangle \approx 1$ and the contribution of the triple CC amplitude $t_{123}^{456}\ll 1$.
+Note that for the three electrons in six spin-orbitals case, CCSDT is exact and there is exactly one triple CC amplitude $t_{123}^{456}$, i.e. there is a bijective map between the FCI and CCSDT description.
+We want to recover the CC amplitudes of this eigenvector $v$.